GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 - $Omega$ is the observation space; and
 - $O: cal(S) times cal(A) -> Pi (Omega)$ is the _observability function_ which maps all state-action pairs to a probability distribution over the observation space $Omega$.
   $O(s', a, o)$ denotes the probability of making observation $o$ given that the agent took action $a$ and landed in state $s'$.
-This definition along with its notations have been borrowed from Kaelbling et al. @kaelbling_planning_1998.
+This definition along with its notations have been borrowed from Leslie Kaelbling et al. @kaelbling_planning_1998.
-Leslie Kaelbling has conducted groundbreaking work related to the comprehension and use of #acr("POMDP"), in particular in robotics.
+She, along with her research group, has conducted groundbreaking work related to the comprehension and use of #acr("POMDP"), in particular in robotics.
+From her original work on this topic, _Acting Optimally in Partially Observable Stochastic Domains_ @cassandra_acting_1994 in 1994 Kaelbling has published several papers exploring how to efficiently solve partially observable environments problems
+@cassandra_acting_1996
+@theocharous_approximate_2003
+@brunskill_continuous-state_2008
+@meuleau_learning_2013
+@meuleau_solving_2013.
+Those works are not strictly limited to the #acr("RL") domain.
+More recently, Azizzadenesheli et al. @azizzadenesheli_policy_2020 investigated how policy gradient algorithms could be adapted to #acrpl("POMDP").

 *State and action spaces.*
 We chose a spatially discrete setting for modeling the environment.